 Dramatic Irony: When Arya, in the guise of Nan, Roose Bolton's cupbearer, wished that the princess to whom Elmar Frey had been betrothed would die, neither she nor Elmar were aware that she herself was the princess in question.

 El Cid Ploy: In the Battle on the Blackwater, the "ghost of Renly" is actually Garlan Tyrell wearing his king's armour to inspire the allied troops and confuse the enemy.

 Feed the Mole: Tyrion shares his plans with three people he suspects are in the employ of Cersei.
 However, he told each person something different, and when Cersei confronts him, her response inadvertently reveals the source of the leak.

 Tyrion takes similar action several times throughout the book, since in King's Landing there are probably an infinite number of moles to be fed.

 Theon sees a rickety bridge on his return to Pyke that he can't believe he used to play on as a child.
-His father Balon falls off this bridge on the next book
+His father Balon falls off this bridge in the next book.

 The story of Bael the Bard foretells Bran & Rickon's survival by hiding in the Stark crypt.